TEMP0ST/aarnew/CODE_OF_CONDUCT.md

 ---
 layout: page
-title: "Contributor Code of Conduct"
+title: "Workshop Code of Conduct"
 ---

 ## Code of Conduct

 Please read and take note of the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) by which we expect everybody to abide.